Irreversibility, QNEC, and defects: Acknowledgments

 \section{Acknowledgments}

+We thank discussions with Eduardo Test\'e around the calculations presented in section \ref{sec:irrev}.
 HC and GT are supported by CONICET (PIP grant 11220200101008CO), ANPCyT (PICT 2018-2517), CNEA, and Instituto Balseiro, Universidad Nacional de Cuyo.
 HC acknowledges an ``It From Qubit" grant of the Simons Foundation.
 ISL would like to thank IB and ICTP for hospitality.